redhat-developer/devspaces-images/devspaces-traefik/docs/content/https/tls.md

 Traefik supports mutual authentication, through the `clientAuth` section.

-For authentication policies that require verification of the client certificate, the certificate authority for the certificate should be set in `clientAuth.caFiles`.
+For authentication policies that require verification of the client certificate, the certificate authority for the certificates should be set in `clientAuth.caFiles`.

+In Kubernetes environment, CA certificate can be set in `clientAuth.secretNames`.
+See [TLSOption resource](../../routing/providers/kubernetes-crd#kind-tlsoption) for more details.

 The `clientAuth.clientAuthType` option governs the behaviour as follows:

 - `NoClientCert`: disregards any client certificate.
 - `RequestClientCert`: asks for a certificate but proceeds anyway if none is provided.
-- `RequireAnyClientCert`: requires a certificate but does not verify if it is signed by a CA listed in `clientAuth.caFiles`.
+- `RequireAnyClientCert`: requires a certificate but does not verify if it is signed by a CA listed in `clientAuth.caFiles` or in `clientAuth.secretNames`.
-- `VerifyClientCertIfGiven`: if a certificate is provided, verifies if it is signed by a CA listed in `clientAuth.caFiles`.
+- `VerifyClientCertIfGiven`: if a certificate is provided, verifies if it is signed by a CA listed in `clientAuth.caFiles` or in `clientAuth.secretNames`.
 Otherwise proceeds without any certificate.
-- `RequireAndVerifyClientCert`: requires a certificate, which must be signed by a CA listed in `clientAuth.caFiles`.
+- `RequireAndVerifyClientCert`: requires a certificate, which must be signed by a CA listed in `clientAuth.caFiles` or in `clientAuth.secretNames`.

 ```yaml tab="File (YAML)"
 # Dynamic configuration